Varna Airport: Terminals

 The airport has three terminals: Terminal 1, built in 1972 (closed), Terminal 3 (opened in June 2007), which was used during the summer season, and the new Terminal 2, opened in August 2013.

 Terminal 1

 Terminal 1 (closed) was extended several times over the years.
 The departures area had 21 check-in counters and six security checkpoints.
 In the terminal there were various outlets: cafes, fast food restaurants, currency exchange, and duty-free shops.
 There were ten boarding gates.
 The arrivals area had two luggage belts, as well as currency exchange and a tax-free shop.
 Terminal 1 still has a VIP room and business lounge.
-In 2010 the VIP room was renovated.
-As of 2014, all flights, including no-frills, are managed by Terminal 2.
+In 2010, the VIP room was renovated.
+As of 2014, all flights, including no-frills, are handled at Terminal 2.
 Hence, the old terminal is closed except the VIP area.

 Terminal 2

 Terminal 2 started operations on 18 August 2013.
 In December 2011 the construction work on the new Terminal 2 began.
 T2 has a capacity of 1,800,000 passengers per year and 25 check-in desks.
 It covers an area of 18,000 square metres.
 T2's buildings are designed so that their capacity can be increased as an extension to the existing architectural part.
 The first passenger service on T2 was a domestic flight to Sofia operated by the national carrier Bulgaria Air and first international passengers served were on a Belavia flight from Minsk.
 T2 was designed by London-based architecture firm Pascall+Watson.